goetzrieger/ansible-labs-summit2020/ansible-getting-started/1.2-adhoc/README.md

 >
 > Think of a module as a tool which is designed to accomplish a specific task.

 Ansible needs to know that it should use the `ping` module: The `-m` option defines which Ansible module to use.
-Options can be passed to the specified modul using the `-a` option.
+Options can be passed to the specified module using the `-a` option.
 In addition to the module Ansible needs to know what hosts it should run the task on, here you supply the group `web`.

 ```bash
 [student<X>@ansible ~]$ ansible web -m ping